Júlio César (footballer, born January 1983)

-Júlio César Mendes Moreira (born 19 January 1983) is a retired Brazilian footballer.
+Júlio César Mendes Moreira (born 19 January 1983) is a Brazilian former professional footballer who played as a left-back.

-Biography
+Career

 São Paulo state

-Born in Pouso Alegre, Minas Gerais state, Júlio César was signed by Portuguesa Santista in 2004.
-In January 2005 he extended his contract for 1 more year (until 31 October 2005) but left for Inter de Limeira on loan.
+Born in Pouso Alegre, Minas Gerais state, César was signed by Portuguesa Santista in 2004.
+In January 2005 he extended his contract for one more year (until 31 October 2005) but left for Inter de Limeira on loan.
 He finished as the bottom club in 2005 Campeonato Paulista.

 Europe

-On 1 December 2005 he left for Clube Recreativo e Atlético Catalano.
+On 1 December 2005, César left for Clube Recreativo e Atlético Catalano.
 In January 2006 he left for Bulgarian A PFG club PFC Belasitsa.

-On 1 September 2006 he was signed by Turkish Süper Lig club Denizlispor in 1-year contract.
+On 1 September 2006, César signed for Süper Lig club Denizlispor on a one-year contract.
 He played 23 league games.
-On 7 August 2007 he signed a new 2-year contract.
+On 7 August 2007, he signed a new two-year contract.
 In June 2008 he was transferred to fellow Süper Lig club Kocaelispor.

-After being close to a signature with Terek Grozny, he then returned to Bulgaria for Montana.
+After being close to a signature with Terek Grozny, César then returned to Bulgaria for Montana.
 In January 2010 he moved again, to Ukrainian club Metalurh Donetsk on a 2 1/2-year contract.

 He then played for Sriwijaya F.C. of Indonesia Super League.

 Return to Brazil

-In January 2011 he was signed by Minas Gerais club Ipatinga.
+In January 2011 César signed for Minas Gerais club Ipatinga.
 On 1 September he left for Salgueiro in short-term deal.